Frege/frege/README.md

 This should speak for itself regarding stability, functional completeness and performance of the language.

-The documentation is provisional and the library supports almost all of the Haskell 2010 standard library with the remaining [known differences](https://github.com/Frege/frege/wiki/Differences-between-Frege-and-Haskell) being there for good reason.
+The documentation is provisional, and the library supports almost all of the Haskell 2010 standard library with the remaining [known differences](https://github.com/Frege/frege/wiki/Differences-between-Frege-and-Haskell) being there for good reason.